ravinderjabbal/Exercise_2/README.md

 # Website login page automaiton --> Exercise -2
-Automation of 6 of the test cases that  written for provided previous exercise using Selenium WebDriver with Java  and a web automation framework of your choice.
+Scenario Provided :: Automation of 6 of the test cases that  written for provided exercise using Selenium WebDriver with Java  and a web automation framework of your choice.
 # Problem :
 Test cases to validate all possible scenarios related to the Login feature.
 For this test we will utilize a website created by Swag Labs meant to facilitate QA assignments.
 The website can be located here: https://www.saucedemo.com